MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/animation.md

       - criteria: Any control's purpose is clear in the context of the whole page
   - name: Robust
     list:
-      - criteria: The animation respects device reduce motion settings and still conveys any critical information
+      - criteria: The animation respects the device's reduce motion settings and still conveys any critical information
       - criteria: Meets criteria across platforms, devices and viewports

 ---
 ## Developer notes

-### Animations (like gifs) can be accessible if:
+### Animations (e.g. gifs) can be accessible if:
 - it automatically stops after 5 seconds or
 - if users are presented with an intuitive way to pause it